 - There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There are effective related child wellbeing and safeguarding policies and procedures in place including: this Child Protection and Safeguarding policy, a Behaviour policy, Access to Education for Children with Medical Needs policy, Designated Staff for Looked After Children Policy, Early years foundation stage (EYFS) policy, Special Educational Needs policy, Accessibility Plan, Supporting pupil/students with medical conditions policy, the STARMAT code of conduct, safeguarding response to children who go missing from education policy, Emotional Wellbeing Guidance and Procedures, Whistleblowing policy, Safer recruitment policy, guidance on how long school registers will remain open, E- safety policy, guidance on employment of ex-offenders, Low-level concerns guidance, procedures with regards to child on child abuse, Educational visits policy; - These policies, along with Part One, Part Five and Annex B of KCSIE, and information on the role and identity of the DSL are provided to all staff on induction.
-A proportionate and risk based approach will be taken to the level of information that is provided to temporary staff, volunteers, and contractors, but all will be expected to read a school based safeguarding document that is issued on induction and/or induction to the school. - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective; - The schools hold more than one emergency contact number for each pupil/student (where reasonably possible); - This Child Protection and Safeguarding Policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported; - The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements; - These procedures reference online safety and special educational needs and disabilities discreetly; - These procedures reflect serious violence guidance; - The schools have appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - Staff safeguarding training (including online safety) is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; and - This policy is reviewed annually (as a minimum) and updated if needed, and available publicly either via the Trust website or school website - Governing Bodies are aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide. - Governing Bodies have an awareness that children who are witnesses to domestic violence are also victims
+A proportionate and risk based approach will be taken to the level of information that is provided to temporary staff, volunteers, and contractors, but all will be expected to read a school based safeguarding document that is issued on induction and/or induction to the school. - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective; - The schools hold more than one emergency contact number for each pupil/student (where reasonably possible); - This Child Protection and Safeguarding Policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported; - The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements; - These procedures reference online safety, including in relation to filtering and monitoring and special educational needs and disabilities discreetly; - These procedures reflect serious violence guidance; - The schools have appropriate safeguarding arrangements in place to respond to children who are absent or go missing from education, particularly for prolonged periods of time and/or on repeat occasions; - Staff safeguarding training (including online safety and also an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) is

+- integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; and - This policy is reviewed annually (as a minimum) and updated if needed, and available publicly either via the Trust website or school website - Governing Bodies are aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide. - Governing Bodies have an awareness that children who are witnesses to domestic violence are also victims